Hedvig Elisabeth Charlotte of Holstein-Gottorp: Royal Duchess

 The autumn of 1789, Hedvig Elisabeth Charlotte played a central role in a conspiracy to depose Gustav III and place her husband Duke Charles upon the throne.
 Her ideal was the Swedish Constitution of 1772, which she saw as a good tool for an enlightened aristocracy, and the war and the Union and Security Act had made her a leading part of the opposition.
 She cooperated with Prince Frederick Adolf of Sweden and Gustaf Adolf Reuterholm.
 The plan was to force Charles to act as a symbol of the opposition when the time was right.
 When the time arrived to make Charles act, however, he refused, which effectively discontinued the coup.

 In 1792, her spouse became regent during the minority of his nephew Gustav IV Adolf.
 The actual power was in the hands of his favorite, Count Gustaf Adolf Reuterholm, and she had no influence upon the regency.
 In 1798–99, the spouses made a trip to Germany and Austria and visited Carlsbad, Berlin, Vienna and Hamburg.
-In 1800, the ducal couple founded an amateur court theater, Damatiska akademien, at court, but it was closed by the monarch.
+In 1800, the ducal couple founded an amateur court theater, Dramatiska akademien, at court, but it was closed by the monarch.